My Sinus Story

 - plain guayfenesin--talk to your pharmacist about it

-Natural remedies
+Natural remedies for phlegm

 There are several remedies many people use which they claim can be very effective to eliminate phlegm: